pren1/Artificial_dd/README.md

 mp.prepare_for_generator()
 ```

-Second, get the input data
+Second, get the input data.
 ```python
 'We assume we have the following inputs' data = input_data().return_example_input_list() input_data().show_input_data()
 ```
-At this step, you could see the following outputs.
+At this step, you should see the following outputs in the console.
 That's what the program expects as inputs:
 ```
 read in data:
 >> 今晚我不睡了！